ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

 -   It is common practice to also include a copy of the license in a comment at the beginning of each source file: this way, anyone who copies a file from a repository into their own code "brings" the license with them.

--   However, it is not necessary (I never do it...); alternatively, you can insert a short message: *This file is released under a ... license.
+-   However, it is not necessary (I never do it…); alternatively, you can insert a short message: *This file is released under a … license.
 See LICENSE.md*.

 -   There are more structured methods for reporting the license type in the code.
 One example is [SPDX](https://spdx.dev/), a standard also followed by the [Linux kernel](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=2c1212de6), which allows license information to be processed automatically (e.g., by a script).